fegu/gpolyline/README.md

 decodeunsigned :: String -> Int
 ```

 The pair of doubles are Latitude and Longitude.
+You will mainly use encodeline and decodeline, but the functions for unsigned can be useful for single numbers such as zoom level.

 polydecode.hs is a simple command line application using GPolyline.hs for decoding.
 polyws.hs is a webservice (including a html interface for testing) using scotty.